-1. The provisions in the Civil Code providing for rescission by judicial decree should be repealed.
-The Commission has concluded that the judicial rescission procedure should be repealed rather than the out of court rescission procedure, for in many instances the time of giving the notice which effects the cut of court rescission has a substantial effect on the rights of the parties.
-Under the Sales Act, the notice operates at times to shift the title to property, thus shifting the risk of loss in some cases and determining whether a seller is an unsecured creditor of a bankrupt buyer in others.
-Because it is important to retain these aspects of rescission procedure, the Commission concluded that judicial rescission should be abolished.

-2. The code provisions setting forth the out of court rescission procedure should be amended to include the two additional grounds for rescission that presently appear only in the sections providing for judicial rescission.
+- 1. The provisions in the Civil Code providing for rescission by judicial decree should be repealed.
+The Commission has concluded that the judicial rescission procedure should be repealed rather than the out-of-court rescission procedure, for in many instances the time of giving the notice which effects the out-of-court rescission has a substantial effect on the rights of the parties.
+Under the Sales Act, for example, the notice operates at times to shift the title to property, thus shifting the risk of loss in some cases and determining whether or not a seller is an unsecured creditor of a bankrupt buyer in others.
+Because it is important to retain these aspects of rescission, the Commission has concluded that judicial rescission should be abolished. - 2.
+The code provisions setting forth the out-of-court rescission procedure should be amended to include the two additional grounds for rescission that now appear only in the article pertaining to judicial rescission.\ The provision that rescission cannot be adjudged for mistake unless the parties can be restored to substantially the same position, which now appears only in the article pertaining to judicial rescission, should be broadened to apply to all grounds for rescission; for the cases have held that the parties must be substantially restored to their original positions whenever rescission is sought.

-3. The notice requirement that is contained in the existing statutes on out of court rescission should be amended to provide that the service of a pleading requesting rescissionary relief shall be deemed to be the required notice if none has been given previously.
-In addition, the notice requirement should be amended to provide that relief may not be denied for failure to give the required notice promptly unless such failure has substantially prejudiced the other party.
+3. The notice and offer-to-restore requirement that is contained in the existing statutes on out-of-court rescission should be amended to provide that the service of a pleading requesting rescissionary relief shall be deemed to be the required notice and offer if none has been given previously.
+Whether or not the service of such a pleading would comply with the requirement that the notice and offer be given promptly would have to be determined from the facts in each situation.
+The notice and offer-to-restore requirement should also be amended to provide that relief may not be denied for failure to give the required notice and offer promptly unless such failure has substantially prejudiced the other party.
 Thus, a party with a meritorious claim will not be denied relief for failure to comply with a technical requirement when the failure has not amounted to a waiver of the right to rescind and has not caused any prejudice to the other party.
-The Commission does not believe that an innocent party's right to rescissionary relief against a fraudulent defendant should be lost by a bare failure to promptly notify the defendant.